-If your user control is configured as a dedicated up/ down volume control, each time you activate the user control, the volume of your hearing aid always changes in a specific direction (either up or down).
+If your user control is configured as a dedicated up/down volume control, each time you activate the user control, the volume of your hearing aid always changes in a specific direction (either up or down).
 For example, a short press and release may increase the volume while a long press and hold may decrease the volume in your hearing aid.

-Some user controls can be set for the Right hearing aid to increase volume and the Left hearing aid to decrease volume.
-Ask your hearing professional if this setting would benefit you.
+Some user controls can be set for the right hearing aid to increase volume and the left hearing aid to decrease volume.

-Rotary Volume Control
+Rocker Switch Volume Control